SirajRafique/The-Language-Hub/README.md

 **1. UX**
 ---------

-I received inspiration for this project from the mini project Love Running and my current part-time work as an English Language teacher.
+I received inspiration for this project from the mini project Love Running and my current part-time work as an English Language Teacher.

-The website has been kept simple to allow the user to navigate with ease and to quickly find and view the available courses and sign up page.
+The website has been kept simple to allow for enhanced usability; to allow the user to navigate with ease and to quickly find and view the available courses and sign up page.

+The website has been made desirable and responsive for all device sizes; giving the user the best experience all-round.

 **1.1 Client Stories:**